Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

-Note that, $l_n=\frac{n(n-1)}{2}\cdot\IP(C_{n,12}(t_0)=1)$ is the effective sample size at time $t_0$, because $\frac{n(n-1)}{2}$ is the number of possible links between vertices, of which, in average, we observe the fraction $\IP(C_{n,12}(t_0)=1)$.
-(For directed networks, one simply has to replace $\frac{n(n-1)}{2}$ by $n (n-1)$ in the definition of $l_n$.)
-With this in mind, the assumptions on the bandwidth are standard.
-The most restrictive assumption in (A1) is that the conditional distribution of $X_{n,ij}(t),$ given $C_{n,ij}(s)=1,$ does not depend on $i$, $j$.
+The most restrictive part of (A1) is that the conditional distribution of $X_{n,ij}(t),$ given $C_{n,ij}(s)=1,$ does not depend on $i$, $j$.
 Observe that this holds if the array of $(C_{n,ij},X_{n,ij})_{i,j}$ is jointly exchangeable in $(i,j)$ for any fixed $n$.
-The additional assumption that the conditional distribution of $X_{n,ij}(t),$ given $C_{n,ij}(s),$ does not change with $n$ is not very restrictive, because it is natural to assume that the distribution depends only on the local structure of the network.
-For instance, if we assume that a fixed vertex $i$ has only a bounded number of close interaction partners $j$ while the network grows, then it is natural to assume that the local structure given by the interacting partners does not undergo major changes for $n \to \infty$ (we discuss after assumption (A6) in more detail how this scenario gets incorporated in the $C_{n,ij}$).
+The additional assumption that the conditional distribution of $X_{n,ij}(t),$ given $C_{n,ij}(s)=1,$ does not change with $n$ is not very restrictive, because it is natural to assume that the distribution depends only on the local structure of the network (Recall the discussion in Section \ref{sec:basic_model} in which we assumed that a fixed vertex $i$ has only a bounded number of close interaction partners $j$ while the network grows).
 We make this additional assumption mainly to avoid stating lengthy technical assumptions allowing to interchange the order of differentiation and integration at several places in the proof.\\

 We add some standard assumptions on the kernel.